reswitched/libtransistor/README.md

 If you want to setup a Switch Homebrew Development Environment, go read [The Guide](https://reswitchedweekly.github.io/Development-Setup) !

+## Documentation
+The documentation is automatically built and can be found here: http://reswitched.github.io/libtransistor

 ## Building

 First, clone the repo with